Eric Booker

-Eric James Booker (born June 21, 1969), known professionally as Badlands Booker or BadlandsChugs, is an American competitive eater, rapper and YouTube personality.
-He holds seven Major League Eating recognized world records, three Guinness World Records, is a two-time Nathan's Lemonade Chugging Contest champion, and competed in the Nathan's Hot Dog Eating Contest every year from 1997 to 2018.
+Eric James "Badlands" Booker (born June 21, 1969), also known by his online pseudonym BadlandsChugs, is an American competitive eater, rapper, and YouTuber.
+He holds seven Major League Eating recognized world records, three Guinness World Records, is a four-time Nathan's Lemonade Chugging Contest champion, and competed in the Nathan's Hot Dog Eating Contest every year from 1997 to 2018.

 Biography

-By 20, Booker began training his chug skills and training to compete in food championships.
-Booker lives on Long Island.
-He is married to Regina Booker.
-Booker is 6 ft 5 1/4 in (1.96 m) tall and weighs 400 lb.
+By age 20, Booker began training his chug skills and training to compete in food championships.
+Booker lives on Long Island, he’s 6 ft 5 1/4 in (1.96 m) tall and weighs 400 lb.

 Competitive eating career

 Booker trains for competitions by trying to stretch his stomach and develop jaw strength.
-He eats large amounts of fruit and vegetables and drinks a gallon of water in a sitting in order to stretch his stomach and chews over twenty pieces of gum at a time to build jaw strength.
+He eats large amounts of fruit and vegetables and drinks gallons of water in a sitting position in order to stretch his stomach and chews over 20 pieces of gum at a time to build jaw strength.
 He maintains that competitive eating is a healthy sport and has lost weight since he began competing.
 As of 2022, he is ranked 27th by the IFOCE.
-Booker is also known for his YouTube channel, BadlandsChugs, in which he primarily performs soda chugging challenges.
+Booker is also known for his YouTube channel, BadlandsChugs, in which he primarily performs soda chugging challenges, including Mountain Dew, Sprite, Gatorade, and milk.
 In 2019, over the span of a year, his YouTube channel amassed over 3 million subscribers.

+Nathan's Lemonade Chugging Contest (2021-present)

-At the 2021 Nathan's Hot Dog Eating Contest, Booker won a lemonade drinking contest, drinking a gallon of lemonade in under 40 seconds.
-He captured his second lemonade chugging contest title in 2022.
+At the 2021 Nathan's Hot Dog Eating Contest, Booker won a lemonade drinking contest by consuming one gallon of lemonade in under 40 seconds.
+He captured his second lemonade chugging contest title in 2022, and repeated in 2023, setting a record of 23.08 seconds.
+In 2024, he continued his lemonade-chugging winning streak, breaking his 2023 record with a time of 21 seconds.

+For the 2025 contest, Booker drank a gallon and a half of lemonade.